bjorno/YikYakTerminal/README.md

 Check out https://github.com/djtech42/YikYakTerminal for instructions.

 ==============
 Yik Yak Command Line for College IT
 ==============

 Are students using YikYak to voice their concerens about broken printers and slow Wi-Fi?
 Too underfunded to afford a full-time intern to browse YikYak?

-Look no further than here
+Presenting: YikYakIT

-Yik Yak Command Line + YakMining* + CSV File Keyword search = College IT Departments wet dream
+Yik Yak Command Line + YakMining + CSV File Keyword search = Easy Life

-YakMining (http://duckpond.wesleyan.edu/2015/04/04/yakmining-part/) adds a write to CSV function to the Yik Yak Command Line.
-Then search the output file for key words such as "printer", "broken", "wifi" etc.
+YakMining (http://duckpond.wesleyan.edu/2015/04/04/yakmining-part/) adds a 'write to CSV' function to the Yik Yak Command Line.
+Then we can easily search the output file for key words such as "printer", "broken", "wifi", etc.

-Could potentially be applied to identify other types of issues.
+Could potentially be applied to identify other types of issues on campus.

 To do: